-- High quality first teaching and effective use of targeted interventions ensures children make good progress.
+High quality first teaching and effective use of, immediate, positive feedback and targeted interventions ensures children make good progress.

 Teachers use rapid intervention to target children on a daily basis and Provision Maps are used to plan regular provision.
 These are reviewed regularly throughout the year.

 Children’s progress, attainment and areas for development are also focused on in Pupil Progress Meetings held with Class Teachers, the Headteacher, SENCo and Phase Leaders.
 In addition to Pupil progress meetings held in terms 1, 3 and 5, specific Pupil Premium and SEN meetings will be held in term 4 to focus further on these children’s provision.

 To support teachers further, children’s work is sampled and passports monitored.
 Further support is then put in place based on specific needs.